 - 3) Reducing vulnerability or underlying weakness that can exacerbate risk.

-After identifying the businesses’ hazards, exposure and vulnerabilities, it should assess climate risks against the business’ capital assets which are placed below.
+After identifying the businesses’ hazards, exposures, and vulnerabilities, it should assess climate risks against the businesses’ capital assets, which are placed below.

 After assessing climate risks, the business can strengthen one or more of the six capital assets to reduce risk and build resilience (Building Climate Resilience, 2018, September).